DiamondLightSource/cothread/docs/cothread.rst

         change from cothread 2.0 and earlier.

-..  function:: iqt(poll_interval=0.05, use_timer=True, run_exec=True, argv=None)
+..  function:: iqt(poll_interval=0.05, run_exec=True, argv=None)

     If Qt is to be used then this routine must be called during initialisation to enable the Qt event loop and create the initial Qt application instance.
     The Qt application instance is returned.

-    The normal Qt event hook does not work correctly with modal dialogs (because they run their own message loops) -- typically either a modal window will be closed immediately, or else will block the the scheduling of other cothreads, depending on whether `use_timer` is :const:`False` or :const:`True`.
+    The normal Qt event hook does not work correctly with modal dialogs (because they run their own message loops) -- typically a modal window will block the the scheduling of other cothreads.

     If :mod:`cothread` is used in a context where there is no control over the Qt event loop then `run_exec` can be set to :const:`False` to ensure that